rob-bl8ke/qik-angular/README.md

 # GitHub Procedure

 - Can't push to `main`.
 Must use a feature branch.
-Use `git reset --hard origin` if you have mistakenly committed to `main` and do not mind losing your commits.
+Use `git reset --hard origin` if you have mistakenly committed to `main`.
+If you do not want to lose your commits, create a feature branch off of main before you do the reset.

 # Dockerized